-Throughout the paper we employ quantitative notions that are ubiquitous in the theory of uniform rectifiability in Euclidean spaces and that are increasingly applied in other metric spaces as well.
+Throughout this paper -- and its sequel \cite{CarlesonPart2} -- we employ quantitative notions that are ubiquitous in the theory of uniform rectifiability in Euclidean spaces and that are increasingly applied in other metric spaces as well.
 The terminology used in Sections \ref{ss:Ahlfors}-\ref{sec:glem} follows closely the presentation in \cite{MR4485846} in the case of Hausdorff measures $\mu=\mathcal{H}^s|_E$.
 Readers familiar with the standard terminology may wish to proceed directly to Section \ref{s:NewCoeff}, where we introduce new quantitative coefficients.

 \begin{definition}[Quasiconvex metric space] A metric space $(\X,\sfd)$ is called \emph{quasiconvex} if there exists a constant $L\ge 1$, called \emph{quasiconvexity constant}, such that every couple of points $x,y \in \X$ can be joined by a curve of length at most $L\sfd(x,y).$ \end{definition}